-In church this morning, we joined with Christians all over the world to lament the murders of nine precious brothers and sisters in Charleston, South Carolina.
+In June 2015, members of our church joined with Christians all over the world to lament the murders of nine precious brothers and sisters in Charleston, South Carolina.
 We prayed together:

 We stand with our sisters